The Best Smartphones for Photography in 2024

 Video recording resolution: Up to 8K

-Read PetaPixel’s review of the Vivo X90 Pro
+Read PetaPixel’s review of the Vivo X100 Pro

-The rear camera array includes a zoom lens Vivo prefers to call a “portrait” one because of its 50mm equivalent and the six Zeiss bokeh effects available to choose from.
-Vivo is one of the few brands that will let you take a photo in portrait mode and then decide where you want the focal point and f-stop to be afterward.
+The telephoto lens is easily the best on any phone, producing excellent shots in its long 100mm range.
+The six Zeiss bokeh effects can make things interesting for portraits, though you also have the option to use the crop factor in the main lens.
+Vivo remains one of the few brands that lets you take a photo in portrait mode and then decide where you want the focal point and f-stop to be afterward.
 You can even save multiple images based on what you want in focus, and even focus stack them in post later.

 Best Smartphone for Video: iPhone 16 Pro / Pro Max